DataDog/KubeHound/docs/architecture.md

 [![KubeHound architecture  (click to enlarge)](./images/kubehound-high-level-v2.png)](./images/kubehound-high-level-v2.png)

-Under the hood, KubeHound leverages a caching and persistence layer (Redis and MongoDB) while computing attack paths.
+Under the hood, KubeHound leverages a persistence layer (SQLite) while computing attack paths.
 As an end user, this is mostly transparent to you.

 [![KubeHound architecture (click to enlarge)](./images/kubehound-detailed.png)](./images/kubehound-detailed.png)